dibsonthis/Glide--old/README.md

 After compiling the interpreter, you should copy and paste the executable inside ```test_env```.
 This directory is where you can test your newly created REPL.
 You can run the REPL using ```./glide-repl```.
 The REPL is probably the fastest way to prototype Glide code.

+## Standard Lib

+There are some pre-built imports that are heavily used (by me), those can for the time being be referred to as the "standard library".

+## Examples

+There are some Glide examples in the ```test_env/src/examples``` directory.
+All you have to do is run those files.

 ## Glide outside of the repo

 After you've compiled the interpreter/REPL, feel free to move the executables to any other location.
 I personally have my own directory that I use as an isolated Glide test environment.

+## Syntax highlighting

+Syntax highlighting is currently non-existent.
+Best thing to do is mark the file as a C file in VScode, at least it'll look prettier.

 # Current status of Glide